mikey2151/Android-Compass-Application/README.md

 # Android-Compass-Application
-A basic compass application for Android
+A basic compass application for Android.
+The application serves as a template for an Android application

 The actual application can be found here: https://play.google.com/store/apps/details?id=com.wordpress.httpstheredefiningproductions.coolcompass